MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-result-types.md

 ### Manage site-level result types

-1. In the Sharepoint site where you want to manage result types, open the settings panel by clicking the gear.
+1. In the SharePoint site where you want to manage result types, open the settings panel by clicking the gear.
 2. Select **Site information**, and then select **View all site settings**.
 3. Look for the Microsoft Search section, and then select **Configure search settings**.
 4. In the navigation pane, go to Custom experience, and select the **Result type**.